Kaiqb/experiment/training/Module 8/Lab4 Instructions.md

 * You can now close your browser's QnA Maker tab (or keep it open to edit and play with your answers later).

 ## Add connection information to your code
+We will now add the nescessary information you recorded from your QnA Maker knowledgebase into your code for lab4.
+* Open the lab4 code you downloaded at the end of session 8, or download it now from here [C# Sample](https://aka.ms/cs-qna), [JavaScript Sample](https://aka.ms/js-qna-sample).
+* Open the Postman information you saved locally and find the following values:
+  - POST /knowledgebases/<*knowledge-base-id*>/generateAnswer
+  -

 ## Explore the QnAWeatherBot